 Wildfowl ( Pheasant, Turkey, Grouse, Doves) The beautiful plumage of a pheasant, the gobble of a wild turkey, the rush of wings as a blue grouse takes flight, the strut of a sage grouse and the coo of a mourning dove in the early morning are all captured here.

 Grizzly Bear (Ursus Horribilis) Close enough to smell their breath is to close, but Vic’s been there..once!
 An old silver tip grizzly bear in his prime can be dangerous and yet a unique photographic study in all that we as humans think of as wild.
 In this gallery you look into a grizzly’s eyes and know his soul.
 You can see his flashing fangs as he growls.
 The Alaskan brown bears of the Kenai Peninsula are larger than their cousins in Yellowstone, Glacier or near Banff and Jasper, Canada.
 They are awesome animals to photograph, but be very careful.
+Having decades of experience photographing the Grizzly Bears, and is definitively one of the best Bear photographers in the United States.

 Red Fox (Vulpes Vulpes) It’s sometimes hard to forget that the Red Fox is a predator.
 Their kits are some of the cutest animals on the planet.
 Even the adults are cute.
 They are extremely curious, have beautiful red fir, beautiful golden eyes and big, bushy tails.
 Watching them hunt, using their big ears and cocking their heads, and then pouncing on a rodent is like watching a ballet in the animal world.